-Eczema causes red, itchy and dry skin, which can be very irritating.
+Eczema (atopic dermatitis) causes red, itchy and dry skin, which can be very irritating.
 But there are many ways to manage eczema, including avoiding triggers.

 Inflammation of the skin is commonly termed eczema or dermatitis.
 It can be effectively managed with treatment – find out how.